szaimen/Nextcloud-NAS-Guide/docs/pivpn.md

 :::

 ### What to do now?
-- As suggested, to add a new VPN-profile, you should run `sudo pivpn -a` over CLI and follow the instructions.
+- As suggested, to add a new VPN-profile, you should run the following over CLI and follow the instructions:
+    ```shell
+    sudo pivpn -a
+    ```
-- After you've added all needed profiles, you can show them by running `sudo pivpn -qr` and follow the instructions.
+- After you've added all needed profiles, you can show them by running the following over CLI and follow the instructions:
+    ```shell
+    sudo pivpn -qr
+    ```
     You should finally see a **QR code**, that you can scan with the **Wireguard mobile app** that you can download in the `Play Store` on Android and `App Store` on iOS
 - After scanning the QR-code, the VPN-profile should be added to the Wireguard app and you should be able to connect to your home network from anywhere.